Backup and restore dedicated SQL pools in Azure Synapse Analytics

 A data warehouse restore is a new data warehouse that is created from a restore point of an existing or deleted data warehouse.
 Restoring your data warehouse is an essential part of any business continuity and disaster recovery strategy because it re-creates your data after accidental corruption or deletion.
 Data warehouse snapshot is also a powerful mechanism to create copies of your data warehouse for test or development purposes.

 Dedicated SQL pool Recovery Time Objective (RTO) rates can vary.
-Factors that may affect the recovery (restore) time:
+Factors that might affect the recovery (restore) time:

 - The database size

-- The location of the source and target data warehouse (i.e., geo-restore)
+- The location of the source and target data warehouse (in the case of a geo-restore)